 - 80% reduction in content; significant, on-going overhead/maintenance savings.

 - Research-based UX improvements incorporating buy flow and A/B testing.

 - WCMS interface and process/workflow updates based on user feedback.

 - Served as the boilerplate for all subsequent migrations.

-- Global migration of Adobe’s static Education sites to Day/CQ5 WCMS platform.
+- Global migration of Adobe’s static Education sites to CQ5 WCMS (aka AEM).

 - Documentation and training of other departments based on project learnings.

 - Translated into 27 languages in 60 locales, launched on time and under budget.